 Big Bear Resort began in 1948 when a school teacher from Louisville, KY, took a drive around the newly formed Kentucky Lake.
-Robert MacFarland and his wife came upon this perfect place and decided, right then and there, that they wanted to open a fishing camp.
+William and Louella McFarland came upon this perfect place and decided, right then and there, that they wanted to open a fishing camp.
 It wasn't something they planned to do; it was just something that presented itself.

 At the time the area was pretty much wilderness.
 Mrs. MacFarland was scared because she claimed you could hear big cats screaming at night.
 She didn’t know if there were Mountain Lions roaming the area or if it was wild cats but she had a great fear of them.
 At night some of the cabin guests would need more kerosene for their cottages and she would have to go out back and fill up their cans.
 The kerosene was kept out back in a 55 gallon drum on a platform.
 She was always certain one of those big cats was going to be sitting on top of that drum of kerosene waiting for her!
 She told a friend that she had to control herself until she got the kerosene and then run back to the house.

 At first none of the buildings had foundations.
 Each unit was set up in the air on concrete blocks.
 Air conditioning meant you propped open the shutters with a stick.
 Heat was kept in by closing them.
 Mr. Mac and some of his neighbors had gone coon hunting one night and the dogs chased the coon back to the Mac’s house.
 Mrs. Mac said you had not lived until you wake up with one terrified coon hissing and pack of coon hounds baying under your house.

 Being that far out of town and with transportation and roads not what they are today, the town sheriff made Mr. Mac a deputy, just in case he had any problems with a customer.
 This way, he could “legally” take care of the guests.